elppir/challenge/README.md

 "Received  Ripple id=ba1107497374372233&from=b&to=a&amountPennies=1 ..."

-This indicates value transfer was requested on some other server and you are getting notified about it.
+This indicates value transfer was requested on some other server and you are getting notified about it. ( The Ripple Effect)

 ---